-The Danube River has been important traffic and trading route since prehistoric times.
-Along the left and right banks of the Danube, numerous archaeological sites reveal the presence of ancient human settlements.
+The Danube River has been one of the most important European traffic and trading routes since prehistoric times.
+Along the Danube's left and right banks, numerous archaeological sites reveal the presence of ancient human settlements.
 Two splendid cultures of Lepenski Vir and Vica left their traces on the banks of the Danube.
 Romans built Via Militaris and Limes with many strongholds.
 Roman emperor Trajan built the famous bridge spanning the Danube.
-In the Middle Ages the Byzantines, Hungarians, Serbians and Ottoman Turks started many battles and fought for supremacy and control of one of the most important European routes.
+In the Middle Ages, the Byzantines, Hungarians, Serbians, and Ottoman Turks started many battles and fought for supremacy and control of one of the most important European routes.